If enabled, Web Filtering allows you to block listed categories and websites during the class.

 If you would prefer to block all online activity during your class, toggle Block all traffic.

 Click the Add button to save your selection.
-Your new blacklisted category should appear on the bottom of the list.
+Your new blacklisted category should appear at the bottom of the list.

 If the URL you are testing has not been blocked using the Blacklisting Category, you can click on the Blacklist link to action this URL.